aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/gas_schedule.md

 # Module `0x1::gas_schedule`

-This module defines structs and methods to initialize the gas schedule, which dictates how much it costs to execute Move on the network.
+This module defines structs and methods to initialize the gas schedule, which dictates how much<br/> it costs to execute Move on the network.

 -  [Struct `GasEntry`](#0x1_gas_schedule_GasEntry)